ganachan/mult-agent-customer-support/README.md

 ## 📌 Overview
 The **Enterprise Trust Layer Middleware for AI Agents** is a governance-first middleware designed to help enterprises deploy AI agents responsibly at scale.

-This project aims to develop a hybrid trust layer middleware for autonomous AI agents in enterprise customer support environments.
+This project builds a hybrid trust layer middleware for autonomous AI agents in enterprise customer support.
 The middleware integrates with major CRM platforms (ServiceNow, Salesforce, Zendesk, Dynamics) via drop-in APIs.
-It provides real-time verification for high-risk cases (legal, compliance, billing), using lightweight ML/SLM models to block or flag untrustworthy responses before delivery.
-For all interactions, a post-response audit dashboard offers traceability, hallucination metrics, drift detection, and sentiment analysis, empowering compliance and governance teams to oversee agentic decisions.
-The solution addresses critical adoption friction by making every AI response traceable, verifiable, and auditable, satisfying legal/regulatory requirements and fostering enterprise trust
+It provides real-time verification for high-risk cases (legal, compliance, billing) using lightweight ML/SLM models to block or flag untrustworthy responses before delivery.
+An audit dashboard ensures full traceability and empowers compliance and governance teams to oversee agentic decisions — making every AI response verifiable, auditable, and enterprise-ready.

 It combines:
 - **Multi-Agent Orchestration** (Manager, Analysis, Executor, Notification)